hugeandbulk/rumor/Erdős–Rényi-model/readme.md

 For example, none of Ava's friends are connected to each other.
 The clustering coefficient measures how connected a vertex's neighbors are to one another.
 More specifically, it is calculated as: (the number of edges connecting a vertex's neighbors)/(the total number of possible edges between the vertex's neighbors).

+What does clustering coefficient tell us?

+The clustering coefficient represents the abundance of connected triangles in a network (Watts and Strogatz, 1998).